Last visit: July 31, 2022

 - Moerlein Lager House (Ballpark.
 A legit taproom steps from the park.)

-- Holy Grail Tavern and Grille (Busy place right across the street from the stadium)
+- Holy Grail Tavern and Grille (Busy place right across the street from the stadium.
+It can be the final stop on a pre-game bar crawl that may include Jefferson Social, Condado Tacos, Fishbowl and The Stretch.)

 - Tin Roof, The Yard House or the Hofbrauhaus.
 I’m lumping these three dissimilar places together simply because they’re all chains (who do what they do really well).
 Tin Roof is casual dive for beer and some live tunes.
 The Yard House is a beer haven (and one of the few within walking distance of an MLB park).
 And the Hofbrauhaus, just over the river in Newport Kentucky, offers good German food and drink.